Sam-Max/plugin.video.jacktook/README.md

 A Kodi addon for torrent finding and streaming.

-The addon doesn't get sources by itself on torrent websites for legal reason and should only be used to access movies and TV shows not protected by copyright.
+This addon doesn't get sources by itself on torrent websites for legal reason and it should only be used to access movies and TV shows not protected by copyright.

 ## Requirements.